Differences Between Finance and Consulting

 Skills Required for Management Consulting

 - Effective communication & interpersonal skills: To be a great management consultant, you need to know how to express yourself so that the clients can understand where you’re coming from.
 Clarity is the key.
-While communication can be developed, interpersonal skill needs to be honed only by dealing with more people.
+While communication can be developed, interpersonal skills need to be honed only by dealing with more people.
 You can’t just get great at interpersonal skills until you become well-versed in your social life.

 - Future orientation: As a management consultant, your job is to improve their future.
 So if you’re not focused on offering them better results in the future, you would not be hired again.
-Why would you get hired if you can’t sell them the possibility of the future or their most-cherished goal?
-Your job is to put the results on the table even before you start working with them.
+Why would you get hired if you can't sell them the possibility of the future or their most-cherished goal?
+Your job is to put the results on the table even before working with them.
 Be sound.
 Know a lot.
 Show past results to your present clients.
 And they’ll trust you.

 Let’s see how you can get there.